Guidelines for accessible e-commerce.

 Digital accessibility - what does it mean?

-Not all companies are directly covered - micro-enterprises with fewer than 10 employees and a turnover of less than 2 million euros are exempt.
-But for those who are covered, or want to stay ahead, it is high time to start.
+Not all companies are covered - micro-enterprises with fewer than ten employees and a turnover of less than two million euros are exempt.
+But for those who are covered, or want to stay ahead, it is time to start.

 At Cypoint, we help e-commerce companies understand what the law entails and how to approach the work step by step in a simple, concrete, and structured way.
 It is important to have a plan, understand where the challenges lie, and prioritize the work.
 With the right guidance and focus on what provides the most benefit, digital accessibility becomes both possible and meaningful.